Abhi4012/medical-chatbot-llama2-model/README.md

 `link:` https://github.com/Abhi4012/medical-chatbot-llama2-model.git

-## some steps for using this project
+## some steps for using this project and run in locaL systems
 ## create an enviroment
 `conda create -n chatbot python=3.8 -y`